mlflow/mlflow/examples/bigml/README.md

 - `bigml_logistic\register.py` will register a BigML model previously stored in the `bigml_logistic\logistic_regression.json` file, that can be deployed using MLFlow to produce classification predictions.
+- `bigml_ensemble\register.py` will register a BigML model previously stored in the `bigml_ensemble\ensemble.json` file and its inner models, that can be deployed using MLFlow to produce classification predictions.
 - `bigml_linear\register.py` will register a linear regression model previously stored in the `bigml_linear\linear_regression.json` file, that can be deployed using MLFlow to produce regression predictions.